 If these are too expensive for you, try the Sennheiser CX True Wireless.
-At $199, they are some of the best budget options on the market and further down this list.
+At around $150, they are some of the best budget options on the market and further down this list.

-Pros: Excellent sound quality; exceptionally comfortable design; touch controls work perfectly and can be re-mapped on the companion app, active noise cancellation works like a charm.
+Pros: Superb sound quality; exceptionally comfortable design; touch controls work perfectly and can be re-mapped on the companion app, active noise cancellation works like a charm.

-Cons: No support for AptX Low Latency or Adaptive AptX means occasional sync issues with streaming content; expensive; wireless charging case is a bit bulky.
+Cons: No support for AptX Low Latency or Adaptive AptX means occasional sync issues with streaming content; expensive; wireless charging case is a bit bulky; very expensive.

 Samsung Galaxy Buds Pro